 Should the story explain how the players are the same when the star map is different?
 I don't know.
 Perhaps a vague explanation would suffice, such as:

 The different alien factions arrived to this sector of space when they were still relatively primitive.
-Most of the alien cultures contain legends about a mysterious alien faction known as the Orionites.
-It is said that long ago the Orionites moved a lot of aliens away from a great threat (Antarans?).
+Most of the alien cultures contain legends about a mysterious alien faction known as the 'Orionites'.
+It is said that long ago the Orionites moved a lot of aliens away from a great threat (the Antarans?).
 Then the Orionites mysteriously disappeared.

 The players make their own story in MoO1, which is why I chose to call this section 'Setup'.
 Later in this document I propose a feature for aiding player generated stories.
-I did however draw a few scribbles:
+I did however draw a storyboard scribble:

 MoO1 was running at a rather low resolution, so the player was forced to jump between screens to get an overview of the tactical situation.
 I like the idea of a icon drag-drop GUI for giving commands, along with the possibility to have several view ports up at the same time.
 For example, the player could drag a ship blueprint (design) into a construction queue of a planet.